judywangyq/capstone_whoisatriskinAIIncidents/README.md

 Research Objectives:

 Data Analysis & Preprocessing: Utilize the OECD AI incident database to analyze and clean incident data for machine learning applications.

-Feature Engineering: Apply natural language processing techniques to extract and engineer relevant features from incident reports.
+Feature Engineering: Apply natural language processing techniques.

-Model Development: Implement various machine learning models, including Logistic Regression, K-Nearest Neighbors (KNN), and Deep Neural Networks (DNN), to predict affected stakeholders.
-Model Evaluation: Compare and evaluate the models based on metrics like F1 score, precision, and recall to determine the best-performing approach.
+Model Evaluation: Implement various machine learning models, including Logistic Regression, K-Nearest Neighbors (KNN), and Deep Neural Networks (DNN).
+Compare and evaluate the models based on metrics like F1 score, precision, and recall to determine the best-performing approach.

 Custom Model Implementation: Develop a custom taxonomy model that combines the strengths of the best-performing models to enhance prediction accuracy and reduce computational costs.

 Workflow: